bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 In line with the latest government social distancing advice, sessions for the time being take place remotely via [Doxy.me](https://doxy.me) or phone.

 Fees:    £65 per Therapy hour (55 mins) Payment by debit/credit card, bank transfer, or Paypal invoice.
+To be paid __one the day__ of therapy, before or promptly after the session.

 #### Online therapy